 Talk about adding some variety to your sex life—the options are almost overwhelming.

 Tip: Finding deals and sales

-The rest of the time you should keep an eye on their social media channels—Facebook, Twitter, and Instagram (just check in occasionally if you understandably don’t want to follow or subscribe) and include the two pages below in your research:
+Black Friday/Cyber Monday sales are the ones you can pretty much count on annually.
+The rest of the time You should also keep an eye on their social media channels—Facebook, Twitter, and Instagram (just check in occasionally if you understandably don’t want to follow or subscribe) and include the two pages below in your research:

 If you’ haven’t really explored the site yet, the first thing to know about the Fleshlight is that picking one can be a challenge.
 There’s a wide range of models and designs to choose from, and within those models, a range of options to consider.

 The internal textures—where the magic happens

 Fleshlights all consist of a rigid, functional case (what you put in your hand) that holds an interchangeable, silky soft, supple sleeve (what you put yourself into).
 All the sleeves have different textures and patterns on the inside and this is where the magic happens.
 This is what you actually feel—the cause of the pleasurable sensations and the first of several features that make the Fleshlight more interesting than your own hand.
 The designs range from conservative—just a smooth tube—to undulating contours and twists that look like they’ll swirl around you and squeeze up and down.
 And then there are some that are so intricate looking and creative that you can hardly even imagine what they would feel like.
 So choosing a texture is probably one of the most important decisions to make.
 As you explore, your brain starts to go crazy (in a good way) trying to imagine what sort of new sensations each one might create.
 Eventually you’ll find yourself coming back to a couple of them over and over again thinking, “I’ve got to know what that feels like.”